GeorgeGally/rbvj/README.md

 # rbvj

-## 2019-Apr-22 @tailorvj

-I'm starting to integrate rbvj as a FullPageOS app.
+I'm fixing bugs and working on new features for RBVJ to be included in FullPageOS as a demo app.

-Current Features:

-* Opens up on patch /0/0/20 by default
-* Deploys to Heroku
+All updates can be found in the [Development Blog](BLOG.md)

-Demo URL
+## Demo URL

 https://sheltered-island-26844.herokuapp.com